TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Proposed Method

-Approximating the Hessian using the Gauss-Newton matrix is well-established in supervised learning (see for example ~\citet{Martens2020-md} ).
-The difference in our case is the variables: in supervised learning, $L$ and $\mathbf{y}$ depend on the model's weights $\theta$, whereas in our case, they depend on the meta-parameters $\omega$.
-Putting some basic facts about cross-entropy (see \ref{OPA_proof}), we conclude that if there exists a distribution $P\left(X|\omega^{*}\right)$ that is well approximated by the training taskset, and the training result $\hat\omega$ is close to $\omega^*$, \Eqref{eq: OPE} is dominated by its first term:
+where $\mu$ and $(nj)$ are regarded as a row index and a column index, respectively.
+In the case of $q$ meta-parameters, $M$ tasks, $N$ data points per task, and $c$ target classes, the shape of $\mathbf{V}$ is $q\times cNM$, meaning that, if $q > cNM$, the approximated Hessian has zero eigenvalues.
+This also happens for smaller $q$ if the columns of $\mathbf{V}$ are not independent of each other.

-where we introduce the factorized form of expression using the matrix $\mathbf{V}$ with the parameter index $\mu$ as a row index and $(nj)$ as a column index.
-In the case of a model with $p$ meta-parameters, a taskset with $M$ tasks, $n$ data point per task, and $c$ target classes, the size of $V$ is $p\times cnM$.
-For the approximated Hessian to be positive definite, $p$ must be as small as $cnM$, which limits the expressiveness of $\omega$. even if this condition is met, positive definiteness is not guaranteed.
-Instead, we extend the definition of influence functions to allow flat directions in the Hessian.
+To efficiently compute the inverse (or the pseudo-inverse defined below) of \Eqref{eq: OPA}, we orthogonalize the columns of $\mathbf{V}$.
+In \ref{sup: implementation}, we show that, under a realistic assumption on the above-mentioned low-rank structure, this can be done sequentially by repeatedly orthogonalizing small sets of column vectors, avoiding the memory and computational costs of accumulating all terms and orthogonalizing a large set of vectors at once.